MemeticsX/RLT/README.md

 ### Installation

-To install RLT on Windows, extract the .zip file contents to a folder on your PC.
-The RLT source code can be run directly using Python IDLE (free software available at https://www.python.org/), or it can be run using the RLT.exe file.
-For RLT to work, however, you'll need to add the Minecraft "loot_tables" folder to the RLT folder.
+To install Memetics' Random Loot Tables (RLT) on Windows, extract the .zip file contents to a folder on your PC.
+RLT can be run directly from the source code using Python IDLE (available for free at https://www.python.org/) or using the RLT.exe file included with the release.
+For RLT to work, however, the Minecraft "loot_tables" folder first must be added to the RLT folder.

 ### Preparing the loot_tables folder

-Memetics' Random Loot Tables (RLT) needs to have access to a copy of the Minecraft "loot_tables" folder, with all of its files and sub-folders and their files.
-RLT will not run without the loot_tables folder being added to the RLT folder.
+RLT needs to have access to a copy of the Minecraft "loot_tables" folder, with all of its files and sub-folders and their files.
+RLT will not run without a copy of the loot_tables folder being added to the RLT folder.

-The loot_tables folder must be extracted from your current (Java) Minecraft game installation (or more specifically, from the version of the game corresponding with this version of RLT) and copied to the RLT application folder.
-(For RLT 1.15.4 (beta), the RLT configuration (.config) files (2-block_objects.config, blockers.config, bottlenecks.config, and exclusions.config) also must be in the RLT folder.
+The loot_tables folder must be extracted from the current (Java) Minecraft game installation (or more accurately, from the version of the game corresponding with this version of RLT) and copied to the RLT application folder.

 _To extract the "loot_tables" folder from your Minecraft installation_:

 1. In Windows File Explorer, navigate to the current Minecraft installation folder, which in Windows is normally found in %AppData%/.minecraft/versions/[version]/[version].jar/data/minecraft/loot_tables.
-(For the current RLT build, the [version] folder is named "1.19.3".)
+(For the current (0.15.4-beta) RLT build, the [version] folder is named "1.19.3".)

-If you are unsure how to locate the loot_tables folder, start by pasting this into the location bar in the Windows File Explorer:
+If you are unsure how to locate the loot_tables folder, start by pasting this into the location bar in Windows File Explorer:

 %AppData%/.minecraft/versions/

 Then in the "versions" folder, open the folder named with the current Minecraft version: for instance, the folder named 1.19.3.
-(The folder will not exist until you first launch that version of the game; so if the folder does not exist, open the Minecraft launcher and start that version of the game, so the Minecraft launcher will download all of the files necessary to run that version of the game.)
+(The folder is created when you first launch that version of the game; so if the folder does not exist, open the Minecraft launcher and start that version of the game, so the Minecraft launcher will download all of the files necessary to run that version of the game.)

   <ul>
     <ol>